TuongCoffee/TuongCoffee-s-repo/README.md

 # TuongCoffee's repository

-A set of scripts written throughout my scripting knowledge acquisition process.
+A set of scripts developed throughout the course of the scriping knowledge acquisition.

-Each file is filled with experiments, practice exercises, or ideas developed along the way.
+The code in this repository is a record of my continuing process of learning, experimenting, and expanding my knowledge of scripting concepts through the years.

-However, Publicly shared for learning purposes Licensed under **GNU General Public License v3.0 (GPL v3.0)**
+Each file is full of experiments, practice problems, or ideas that have been developed as we’ve proceeded.
+There are plenty of simple experiments as well as more sophisticated logic studies present in the code.
+While it may not be pure or necessarily optimal as it could have been, it was learning in process. *Public repository, free to use for learning – Licensed under: GNU General Public License v3.0 *